Lotus F1: 2013 season

 On 29 October 2012, Lotus F1 team confirmed that Räikkönen would be racing with the team in 2013.
 The news came after several weeks of speculation that Räikkönen had several other options for 2013 including other forms of motorsport.
 Romain Grosjean partnered him in the 2013 season.
 The 2013 Lotus, the E21, was launched on 28 January at the team's headquarters in Enstone, Oxfordshire, UK.
 The livery was a little bit different from the previous year's; this year Lotus has a black, gold and red livery, with more visible red as the sidepods, air intake, rear wing and front wing have red on them.

 In the 2013 Australian Grand Prix, Lotus achieved a first-place finish for Räikkönen despite qualifying in 7th place, thus giving Lotus F1 the leading driver in the Drivers' Championship and second place in the Constructors' Championship.
 Romain Grosjean, who started the race in 8th place, finished the race in 10th and took one point despite having problems with his car.

 After Räikkönen was penalised for impeding Nico Hülkenberg in qualifying and Grosjean failed to make Q3, the Malaysian Grand Prix saw Lotus sit only 10th and 11th on the starting grid.
 They ultimately finished 7th and 6th respectively.

 At the Chinese Grand Prix, Räikkönen qualified and finished 2nd, despite having to regain places after losing two at the start and having damaged the front of his car while battling Sergio Pérez for position; Grosjean finished 8th.

 The Bahrain Grand Prix saw a bad qualifying result for both Lotus drivers, but as team principal Eric Boullier had expected, the car had better race pace and both drivers subsequently finished on the podium.
 The race saw the same top 3 as the previous year.
+Mansoor Ijaz, head of the Quantum Motorsports consortium, was involved in a proposed but ultimately unsuccessful deal to acquire a 35% stake in the team in summer 2013.
+The deal, which would have seen Quantum acquire the stake from majority owner Genii Capital, was announced in the summer of 2013 but faced repeated delays.
+While Ijaz claimed the deal was complete from his side, the transaction was never finalized.

 After first corner contact at the start of the 17th round of the championship in Abu Dhabi, Kimi Räikkönen announced that he would be undergoing back surgery and would miss the final two races of the season.
 His place was taken by Heikki Kovalainen despite initial speculation suggesting that Michael Schumacher would replace him for the United States Grand Prix, something which was ruled out by Schumacher's manager.